-Lung Cancer Cough: What to Know
+Lung Cancer Cough: Symptoms and Diagnosis

-5 min read
+7 min read

 Studies show at least 65% of people with lung cancer have a nagging cough by the time they’re diagnosed.
 That number jumps to 80% or higher for those with advanced disease.
 That’s when cancer spreads to other parts of your body.
+Talk to your doctor sooner rather than later if you have an unexplained cough.
+Lung cancer is easier to treat when you catch it early.

 Lung cancer doesn’t always cause a cough.
 But there are several reasons why it might.